-means a bona fide intention to remain permanently settled in Australia.
-In deciding, for the purposes of AIC, whether or not a person is permanently settled in Australia, the following should be considered:
+means a bona fide intention to remain Permanently Settled in Australia.
+In deciding, for the purposes of the AIC Scheme, whether or not a person is Permanently Settled in Australia, the following should be considered:

-- the nature of the accommodation used by the person in Australia; - the nature and extent of the family relationships the person has in Australia; - the nature and extent of the person's employment, business or financial ties with Australia; - the nature and extent of the person's assets located in Australia; - the frequency and duration of the person's travel outside Australia; and - any other matter relevant to determining whether the person intends to remain permanently in Australia.
+- the nature of the accommodation used by the person in Australia; - the nature and extent of the Family relationships the person has in Australia; - the nature and extent of the person's employment, business or financial ties with Australia; - the nature and extent of the person's assets located in Australia; - the frequency and duration of the person's travel outside Australia; and - any other matter relevant to determining whether the person intends to remain permanently in Australia.